 Over the years Rudy has made wine at a number of well regarded Napa based wineries including Cuvaison, Honig, Ehlers Estate and White Cottage Ranch.
 It was at Ehlers that he was introduced to Biodynamic farming – through their General Manager at the time who learned about it when he was at Quintessa (at the time, Quintessa had just begun farming biodyanmically).
 And while at Ehlers, Rudy began his own consulting business – today he crafts wine for a number of premium boutique Napa based producers.

 Rudy has made many excellent Cabernet Sauvignon wines over the years for his clients and wasn’t interested in making another Cabernet Sauvignon for his own label.
 Long time followers of Rudy’s career will remember his first label, Calix Cellars (a partnership which produced Syrah and Cabernet Sauvignon).
-The focus of Zuidema Wine Co is merely on a single wine each year – from a varietal seldom associated with the Napa Valley – Grenache – grown in perhaps a surprising location, Rutherford.
+The focus of Zuidema Wine Co is merely on a single wine each year – from a variety seldom associated with the Napa Valley – Grenache – grown in perhaps a surprising location, Rutherford.
 The source is McGah Family Vineyards (neighbors with one of Beckstoffer’s heritage vineyards, Georges III).
 When the McGah family decided to replant part of their vineyard they sought advice from Rudy, winemaker Kale Anderson and their vineyard manager at the time.
-Perhaps expecting them to suggest other Bordeaux red varietals – the family must have been surprised when rather then encouraging them to plant more Cabernet Sauvignon, they suggested Grenache.
+Perhaps expecting them to suggest other Bordeaux red varieties – the family must have been surprised when rather then encouraging them to plant more Cabernet Sauvignon, they suggested Grenache.

 From an economic standpoint Grenache is a hard sell in the heart of Napa’s Cabernet Sauvignon country.
-But after discussing how to farm it and acknowledging this varietals’ tendency to produce a sizable crop, they elected to farm the vines in what Rudy calls “the flop” or the traditional head-trained spur pruned vine – saving additional farming and management costs associated with managing trellised vines.
+But after discussing how to farm it and acknowledging this varieties’ tendency to produce a sizable crop, they elected to farm the vines in what Rudy calls “the flop” or the traditional head-trained spur pruned vine – saving additional farming and management costs associated with managing trellised vines.
 They planted 3.5 acres of Grenache of which Rudy sources just over an acre.